How to Reduce Your Car Running Costs

 FAQ

-Routine servicing prevents minor issues from turning into expensive mechanical failures.
-Keeping components like filters and spark plugs in good condition also ensures optimal fuel efficiency.
+Yes, routine servicing prevents minor issues from turning into expensive mechanical failures.
+It also ensures your engine runs optimally, saving money on fuel and unexpected repairs.